pyomeca/ezc3d/README.md

 point_data = c['data']['points']
 analog_data = c['data']['analogs']
 ```
-> Please note that the shape of `point_data` is 4xNxT, where 4 represent the components XYZR (the XYZ stand for the 3D coordinates of the point and the R stands for the residual; a negative value being an occluded, therefore invalid, point), N is the number of points and T is the number of frames.
+> Please note that the shape of `point_data` is 4xNxT, where 4 represent the components XYZ1 (the 3D coordinates of the point add with a 1 so it can be used with homogeneous matrices), N is the number of points and T is the number of frames.
 > Similarly, and to be consistent with the point shape, the shape of `analog_data` are 1xNxT, where 1 is the value, N is the number of analogous data and T is the number of frames.

 ### Write a C3D